-However, it is comfortable - something that most of us want - and in this, could give a few lessons in the supermini class!
+However, it is comfortable - something that most of us want - and in this, could give a few lessons a number of others in the supermini class!

 The boot is a good size compared to rivals, and all models come with a split-folding back seat to increase that.

-Even higher-spec Sanderos still feel on the cheap side with plemty of hard plastic around the interior.
-But it does feel well-built and strong.
+Even higher-spec Sanderos can feel on the cheap side with plenty of hard plastic around the interior.
+But they all feel well-built and strong.

-Three trim levels start with Access, which has very little equipment but it does come with four airbags and traction control.
+Three main trim levels start with Access, which has very little equipment as you might expect, but it does come with four airbags and traction control.

-The mid-range Ambience includes a touchscreen for a mulitmedia system, remote locking and electric front windows, while the top Laureate adds air con, electric mirrors, cruise control and a height adjustable driver's seat.
+The mid-range Ambience includes a touchscreen for the multimedia system, remote locking and electric front windows, while the top Laureate adds aircon, electric mirrors, cruise and a height adjustable driver's seat.